-Since the Great Recession, fintech has been one of the most well-funded and fastgrowing areas of emerging technology.
+Since the global financial crisis (GFC), fintech has been one of the most well-funded and fast-growing areas of emerging technology.
 The expansion of the sector was largely a technological response to the shortcomings of the traditional financial services industry, which came under extreme pressure during and after the global financial crisis.
 Yet as the COVID-19 pandemic appears likely to spark another recession, the traditional financial industry as well as newer fintech startups appear well prepared to weather this crisis.
-Widespread regulations and financial reforms enacted since the Great Recession, the creation of oversight committees, ongoing stress testing and capital requirements have left the financial system more prepared to handle the violent economic disruption it is experiencing today.
+Widespread regulations and financial reforms enacted since the GFC, the creation of oversight committees, ongoing stress testing and capital requirements have left the financial system more prepared to handle the violent economic disruption it is experiencing today.
 This has been aided by federal efforts to shore up liquidity in the financial system while rapid stimulus and loan programs have helped borrowers meet loan obligations amid an environment of rising defaults.
-While it is still early and the full impact on consumers is not clear, accommodative measures by financial service providers (payment forgiveness, loan modifications, deferrals and insurance rebates) are likely to help contain the fallout from rapidly rising unemployment.
+While it is still early and the full impact on consumers is not clear, accommodative measures by financial service providers (payment forgiveness, loan modifications, deferrals and insurance rebates) are likely to help contain the fallout at least in the near term.

-The financial industry is broad, so the impact of the downturn on certain services will be more severe than on others.
-Decreased consumer spending will be negative for payment service providers but accelerated digital and contactless payment adoption will drive long-term benefits.
-Commercial insurtech providers will struggle with increased payouts, but pandemic-related protection could drive new product opportunities.
+The financial industry is broad and the impact of the downturn on certain services will be more severe than on others.
+Decreased consumer spending will be negative for payment service providers but increased ecommerce could benefit online payments providers.
+Commercial insurtech providers will struggle with increased payouts, but pandemicrelated protection could drive new product opportunities.
 Trading and capital market platforms will benefit from temporarily increased market volatility but still face ongoing secular challenges of commoditization.
 While lending is likely to decline precipitously as underwriting standards tighten and economic activity slows, government stimulus and monetary intervention programs are likely to prevent the credit markets from locking up.
-Lastly, despite the probable acceleration of demand among banks for digital transformation initiatives, spending on new technology could remain muted until the economy recovers.
+Lastly, despite the probable acceleration of demand among banks for digital transformation, spending on new technology initiatives could remain muted until the economy recovers.

 Despite these mixed headwinds and the pandemic-related challenges facing the industry, we believe the long-term opportunity to provide innovative digital financial services remains intact.
-In 2019, cumulative global investment activity across VC, PE and M&A for fintech companies reached \$146.9 billion, surpassing the previous peak of \$143.3 billion in 2018.
-M&A remains the core driver of investment, posting \$107.2 billion in overall value in 2019, propelled by massive consolidation among payments incumbents, including FIS' \$42.5 billion acquisition of Worldpay and Fiserv's \$22.0 billion deal for First Data.
+Much of the world's financial services are still provided by a relatively small group of legacy providers and we view this as a long-term disruption opportunity.
+In H1 2020, cumulative global investment activity across VC, PE and M&A for fintech companies was just under \$28 billion, much lower than the \$39.4 billion observed in the first half of 2019.
+M&A, typically the core driver of investment, posting only \$6.4 billion in overall value in the half.
+Global fintech VC reached almost \$20 billion.
 While 2020 will likely see a pullback in deal activity and a shakeout among the lesser capitalized startups, we expect continued VC focus on the long-term secular opportunity.